sagyzdop/blog/_posts/2024-12-25-Sorting-Algorithms.markdown

 ---

-Sorting algorithms can be categorized as follows (note that the list of examples in the tables are just the ones present in this article, there are more examples of algorithms you can put there that are not mentioned, like [Heap Sort](https://www.programiz.com/dsa/heap-sort)):
+Sorting algorithms can be categorized as follows (note that the list of examples in the tables are just the ones present in this article, there are more examples of algorithms you can put there that are not mentioned):

 ### Data Location (RAM vs. Disk)